michaelyeah7/roblax/README.md

 RobLAX is a differentiable rigid body physics engine with contact1constraints that can assists various model-based methods.
 RobLAX is written in JAX and implements [environments](envs) and [model-base algorithm](model_based_RL.py) using [jbdl](https://github.com/Tencent-RoboticsX/jbdl).
 A render and urdf parser also included to extend to more realistic robotic application.

-Brax also includes a suite of learning algorithms that train agents in seconds to minutes:
+RobLAX also includes a suite of learning algorithms that train agents in seconds to minutes:
 *   Baseline learning algorithms such as [PPO](https://github.com/michaelyeah7/roblax/blob/Guo/PPO.py), [SAC](hhttps://github.com/michaelyeah7/roblax/blob/Guo/SAC.py)